 Nayib Bukele is the current president of El Salvador; he was sworn in as president on June 1st, 2019, and it will serve a five-year term ending in 2024.
-At the age of 37, he became the 46th president of El Salvador and the youngest person elected as president of this country.
+At the age of 37, he became the 46th president of El Salvador; also, he is the youngest person ever elected as president of this country.

-As newly elected president, he broke the FMLN and ARENA 30 years of two-party dominance.
-By and large, he defeated both the left-wing Farabundo Martí National Liberation Front (FMLN) and the right-wing National Republican Alliance (ARENA).
+As newly elected president, he broke 30 years of two-party dominance by the FMLN and ARENA.
+He defeated both the left-wing Farabundo Martí National Liberation Front (FMLN) and the right-wing National Republican Alliance (ARENA) by a large percentage.

 Who is Nayib Bukele?